yash1802/ML4BC/README.md

 # ML4BC

 An attempt towards the goal of improving the accuracy of and the time required for breast cancer diagnosis.
-More efficient the diagnosis, the earlier can doctors kick the tumour's a**.
+More efficient the diagnosis, the earlier the doctors can kick the tumour's a**.
 The program analyzes several features and on the basis of said analysis, classifies the tumour as either benign or (malignant) cancerous.
 Indeed a small step but sufficient to demonstrate the power of machine learning (in this case, neural networks) and its applications in healthcare.